PeCo: Perceptual Codebook for BERT Pre-training of Vision Transformers: Introduction

+We denote MIM using the introduced perceptual visual tokens for targets as ``PeCo", \ie Perceptual Codebook for BERT pre-training of vision transformers.
+In the experiments, we demonstrate that equipped with such perceptual visual tokens, PeCo achieves better performance compared with the strong competitor BEiT~\cite{bao2021beit} using DALL-E~\cite{ramesh2021zero} codebook trained over $250M$ images without the perceptual loss.
 We fine-tune the pre-trained model on various downstream tasks: image classification, object detection, and semantic segmentation.
-Experimental results show that our pre-trained model transfers better than BEiT~\cite{bao2021beit} with only the codebook change.
-Concretely, we achieve $\textbf{84.5}\%$ Top-1 accuracy on ImageNet-$1$K with ViT-B model, outperforming BEiT~\cite{bao2021beit} by $\textbf{+1.3}$ with the same 800 pre-training epochs.
-It is also better than the result reported (83.6\%) in the concurrent work MAE\cite{he2021masked}, which is achieved with longer pretraining epochs (1600 epochs).
-For the object detection and semantic segmentation task, compared to BEiT, our pretrained model improves the performance on COCO~\cite{lin2014microsoftcoco} by $\textbf{+1.3}$ box AP and $\textbf{+1.0}$ mask AP, and $\textbf{+1.0}$ mIoU on ADE20k~\cite{zhou2017scene} segmentation dataset.
-For larger models, our ViT-Huge gets $\textbf{88.3\%}$ Top-1 accuracy on ImageNet-1K without any additional data, outperforms the start-of-the-art method MAE~\cite{he2021masked} with a large margin $\textbf{+0.5\%}$
+Experimental results show that our pre-trained model transfers better than BEiT with only the prediction target changed.
+Concretely, we achieve $\textbf{84.5}\%$ Top-1 accuracy on ImageNet-$1$K with ViT-B model, outperforming BEiT by $\textbf{+1.3\%}$ with the same 800 pre-training epochs.
+Our approach also gets significant improvement on COCO object detection and semantic segmentation as well as on ADE20K semantic segmentation.
+Our PeCo also shows strong scalability that when equipped with a larger backbone ViT-H, we achieve the state-of-the-art ImageNet accuracy (\textbf{88.3\%}) among methods using only ImageNet-1K data.